Barton, Preston: Geography

+Barton Brook flows north east to south west through the parish and is so named from the point where Sparling Brook joins Westfield Brook south of Barton Old Hall.
+A marker for the parish boundary with Broughton is on the A6 at Cardwell Bridge over the brook.
+The bridge was rebuilt in 1921 after being damaged by floods.

-Barton Grange was built as the country residence for Mr John Healey, a local mill owner and was later the home of Levi Collison MP.
+Barton Grange was built as the country residence for John Healey, a local mill owner and was later the home of Levi Collison MP.
 In 1940 it was requisitioned by the War Office and is now a hotel.

-There is a primary school, Barton St Lawrence CofE Primary School, on Jepps Avenue.
-The modern village hall is on the northern edge of the village.